liferay/liferay-docs/distribute/publish/articles/00-publishing-your-app/02-preparing-your-app.markdown

 Accordingly, Liferay 6.2 CE GA1 is designated as version `6.2.0`.
 CE GA2 is then `6.2.1`, and so on.
 Liferay 6.2 EE GA1 is designated as `6.2.10`.
-EE versions follow a slightly different policy given the presence of fix packs and service packs, so 6.2 EE GA2 will be `6.2.20`.
+EE versions follow a slightly different policy given the presence of fix packs and service packs; so 6.2 EE GA2 is `6.2.20`.

-For each plugin that makes up your app, packaging directives must be placed in the `liferay-plugin-package.properties` file (in the `WEB-INF/` directory of your plugin's `.war` file).
-In this file, you must specify a comma-separated list of Liferay releases with which your app is compatible and for which packages should be generated using the `liferay-versions` keyword.
+For each plugin that makes up your app, packaging directives must be specified in the `liferay-plugin-package.properties` file (in the `WEB-INF/` directory of your plugin's `.war` file).
+In this properties file, you must specify a comma-separated list of Liferay releases with which your app is compatible and for which packages should be generated using the `liferay-versions` keyword.
 Marketplace creates packages that contain your plugins based on these packaging directives (and groups them together as each plugin is uploaded).
 You should specify CE versions first, followed by EE versions, using this form:
 `liferay-versions=CE,CE,CE+,EE,EE,EE+` (where `CE` and `EE` are replaced with